 zunu 1 aut 1 nedjem 1 none/absent war 2

-‘zunu-vessel 1, aut-vessel 1, nedjem-basket 1 lacking, war-vessel 2’ (Papyrus British Museum 10735)
+‘zunu-vessel: 1, aut-vessel 1, nedjem-basket 1: lacking, war-vessel: 2’ (Papyrus British Museum 10735)

-It is only speculative but not irrelevant to mention the verb nj ‘to rebuff’ as a possibl more specific lexical meaning in some proto-stage of the Egyptian language.
-Graphically, the writing known for this lexeme is interesting as it shows an arm as a graphemic classifier, possibly a gesture symbolizing refusal, as does the sign of the two open arms that serves to write the negation ni itself.
+It is only speculative but not irrelevant to mention the verb nj ‘to rebuff’ as a possibly more specific lexical meaning in some proto-stage of the Egyptian language.
+Graphically, the writing known for this lexeme is interesting, as it shows an arm as a graphemic classifier, possibly a gesture symbolizing refusal, as does the sign of the two open arms that serves to write the negation ni itself.

 Already in Old Egyptian, the negation ni may be followed by various verbal forms whose common feature is to have their origin in nominalizations, while the primary participant is encoded as a possessor, with no distinctions between S, A, P semantic roles.
-Verbal paradigms known as recent suffixal conjugations generally share a common origin as former nominalizations. the criteria allowing the various relevant constructions as involving grammaticalized verbal forms.
+Verbal paradigms known as recent suffixal conjugations generally share a common origin as former nominalizations.
+Still under discussion are the criteria allowing consideration of the various relevant constructions as involving grammaticalized verbal forms.
 I shall focus in the present chapter on negative constructions.
 Distinct nominal marks are the source for the resulting verbal morphology, as far as it is possible to reconstruct it.
-The source construction is of the following type
+The source construction is of the following type:

 (4)

-Negative ni + Action nominalization + Suffix pronoun
+Negative existential ni + Action nominalization + Suffix pronoun

-Semantically, the path of change belongs to a well-known type that is attested in many distinct language families
+Semantically, the path of change belongs to a well-known type that is attested in many distinct language families:

 (5)